hackykitty/sapia-backend-code/README.md

 This will create the sapia-backend-code image and pull in the necessary dependencies.
 Be sure to swap out `${package.json.version}` with the actual version of sapia-backend-code.

-Once done, run the Docker image and map the port to whatever you wish onyour host.
+Once done, run the Docker image and map the port to whatever you wish on your host.
-In this example, we simply map port 3000 of the host to port 3000 of the Docker (or whatever port was exposed in the Dockerfile):
+In this example, I simply map port 3000 of the host to port 3000 of the Docker (or whatever port was exposed in the Dockerfile):

 ```sh